yifso/nteract/packages/timeago/README.md

 ![TimeAgo](http://naman.s3.amazonaws.com/react-timeago.png)

+## Warning:
+  This project is deprecated and unmaintained.

 ## Usage:

 `@nteract/timeago` is a very simple component that takes a date prop and returns a span with live updating date in a time-ago format.
 The date will update only as often as needed.
 For timestamps below a minute away — every second, for timestamps up to 5 minutes away — every hour, and so on.